Monday, April 24th 2023

 Part I – Guide to San Miguel de Allende

 Preface to This Guide:

 If you’re reading this guide, then you’re in luck!
 This guide is coming to you from locals.
-Our company has had an office in San Miguel and much of our staff work there, so you’ll get the real inside scoop.
-Learn where to eat, what to do—and more—when you’re in San Miguel!
+Our company has an office in San Miguel and most of our staff work there, so you’ll get the real inside scoop.
+Learn where to eat, what to do—and more—when you’re in San Miguel de Allende.

 The first part of this guide will cover the typical aspects found in any of our expat travel guides: the weather, the history, the vibe, and how to get there.

 The second part of this guide will offer you a more in-depth look at San Miguel from the perspective of the locals who live here.